Jewel and Blaire Restaneo: Early years (1991-2010)

 After their run in Annie Get Your Gun, Jewel was cast in A Christmas Carol at Madison Square Garden with Tim Curry and F. Murray Abraham, playing the roles of Fan and Martha Cratchit (2001-2002) Blaire then starred in a Short Film Called Confection directed by Eva Saks, winning Blaire the Best Young Actress Award at the Dublin Film Festival.

 In 2001, Jewel & Blaire designed a children's clothing line with the help and production of fashion designer Ace Ross, after being the cover models of his clothes for Spree Magazine.

 They soon modeled at the ENK International Fashion Show.
 Jewel & Blaire later modeled their designs and were interviewed in Children's Business Magazine to launch the clothing line called "Apparel 4 Stars."
 The line was briefly sold in the year 2002 in various stores in Hollywood, such as Fred Segal kids.

-In 2003, Jewel & Blaire relocated from New York to Los Angeles, CA, to pursue their careers more in music.
+In 2003, Jewel & Blaire relocated from New York to Los Angeles, California, to pursue their careers more in music.
 Jewel & Blaire have guest starred on some television shows such as Cold Case and Duck Dodgers, and have appeared in numerous commercials.

 Both sisters enrolled with Laurel Springs School in 2005 to accommodate their production schedules.

 In Summer 2006 Jewel & Blaire were cast as sisters Khristy & Maggie for the feature film The Legend of Sasquatch, starring William Hurt and John Rhys-Davies.

 In December 2006, Jewel & Blaire performed at the screening of The Legend of Sasquatch at the Viacom Paramount Christmas Party.
 They also performed and presented awards at the International Family Film Festival in Hollywood, CA, in which The Legend of Sasquatch was a recipient of an award.

 In early 2007, Blaire was cast as the role of Therru in the English version of Goro Miyazaki's Gedo Senki: Tales From Earthsea, which was released in the UK in the summer season of the same year.